marlonlom/mocca/README.md

 Android application for mobile phones and smartwatches, that showcases money transfers cost calculation bases in Efecty related feature

+# Features

+Mocca shows an user interface for doing money transfers cost calculation, adding an amount to be sent in Efecty transfers and reviewing the calculation results.

+## Screenshots

+TBD

+# Documentation

 ## Code-of-Conduct